Anish59312/BugBuster/README.md

 ### Prerequisites

 Make sure you have [XAMPP](https://www.apachefriends.org/index.html) installed on your system.
+Run given SpliteEase.sql in your PHPMyadmin to import database

 ### Installation
+**To Run SQL file:**
+1.
 1. Navigate to the root directory of your system.

 2. Locate the *xampp* folder.